 Homeowners insurance protects one of life’s biggest investments.
-Should a tree fall through your roof or a fire break out in the kitchen, insurance for your home helps cover the cost to repair or rebuild.
+Should a tree fall through your Tulsa roof , water damage your floor or a fire break out in the kitchen, insurance for your home helps cover the cost to repair or rebuild.
 It also may cover other buildings on your property like a garden gazebo or storage shed.
 If the damage is extensive enough to prevent you from living in your home, homeowners insurance also helps cover the costs of temporary housing and living expenses.

 I’m thinking about buying my first home.
 Am I required to have insurance?

 Yes, Lenders always require first time buyers to purchase insurance.

 Does my home insurance cover damage caused by earthquake or flood?